passiv/snaptrade-sdks/sdks/java/docs/TradingApi.md

     Snaptrade client = new Snaptrade(configuration);
     String userId = "userId_example";
     String userSecret = "userSecret_example";
+    UUID accountId = UUID.randomUUID();
-    UUID accountId = UUID.fromString("917c8734-8470-4a3e-a18f-57c3f2ee6631"); // The ID of the account to cancel the order in.
+    String brokerageOrderId = "brokerageOrderId_example"; // Order ID returned by brokerage.
+This is the unique identifier for the order in the brokerage system. try {
-    UUID brokerageOrderId = UUID.randomUUID();
-    try {
       AccountOrderRecord result = client
               .trading